-Recognizing that the study of cultural heritage in conflict situations would benefit from an intensive planning period in order to organize a research community that can effectively utilize and develop large-scale data resources, the University of Pennsylvania, Smithsonian Institution, and the American Association for the Advancement of Science applied for and received a collaborative NSF grant.
+Recognizing that the study of cultural heritage in conflict situations would benefit from an intensive planning period in order to organize a research community that can effectively utilize and develop large-scale data resources, the University of Pennsylvania, the Smithsonian Institution, and the American Association for the Advancement of Science applied for and received a collaborative National Science Foundation (NSF) grant.

-By convening an interdisciplinary working group with skills and experiences using methods developed and employed in political science, geography and sociology, anthropology to develop common definitions and coding standards, which will enable the future development of datasets about the intentional destruction of cultural heritage sites.
+Using methods developed and employed in political science, geography, sociology, and anthropology to develop common definitions and coding standards, the convening an experienced interdisciplinary working group has enabled the future development of datasets about the intentional destruction of cultural heritage sites.
 Understanding the social dynamics that contribute to the destruction of cultural heritage in conflict will therefore necessitate collaboration among willing scholars and the production of new datasets for analysis.
-This framework will be tested with real world data coming from the present conflict in Syria.
+This framework will be tested with real-world data coming from the present conflict in Syria.